danielbaek2/Platy-Possibilities/docs/DesignDoc.md

 > section will follow the same instructions that are given for the View
 > Tier above._

-REWRITE SO IT FLOWS LIKE A STORY

-The Need class details every responsibility directly correlated with a Need, whether it be getting the properties (id, title, description, total_funding) or changing the title of a specific Need to another one.
-The Admin class specifically details the actions and methods only an Admin can operate.
+The Need class details every responsibility directly correlated with a Need, whether it be getting the properties (id, title, description, total_funding) from the object or changing the title of a specific Need to another one by updating it.
+The Admin class specifically details the actions and methods only an Admin can operate, which entails adding, removing, and editing the Needs in the cupboard.
 The Helper class can either remove needs from the funding basket, add needs to the funding basket, or get the funding basket entirely.
 The User class acts as a generalized backbone for the Admin and Helper classes, housing a method that gets the username of the User.

 > _At appropriate places as part of this narrative provide **one** or more updated and **properly labeled**
 > static models (UML class diagrams) with some details such as associations (connections) between classes, and critical attributes and methods. (**Be sure** to revisit the Static **UML Review Sheet** to ensure your class diagrams are using correct format and syntax.)_